MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/now_backup.md

 - Attending classes for the second semester of my degree at TUM;
 - Studying [Isogeometric Analysis](https://en.wikipedia.org/wiki/Isogeometric_analysis) for [a project at TUM](/projects/softwarelab);
+- Practicing the cavaquinho whenever I miss Brazil.
+- Swimming, running, playing beach volleyball and padel as much as I can.